About

 How do I know which rides are right for me?

-To provide an opportunity for safe and enjoyable riding for all C2H participants, two different level rides are offered each week throughout the riding season:
+To provide an opportunity for safe and enjoyable riding for all C2H participants, three different level rides are offered each week throughout the riding season:

-Casual rides are rides of less than 12 miles on relatively flat terrain at a relaxed pace.
+Casual Rides are less than 12 miles on relatively flat terrain at a relaxed pace.
 These rides are on pathways, trails or quiet residential streets with frequent re-grouping.

-Moderate rides are rides of less than 20 miles at 10-12 MPH with some moderate short hills and maybe a longer hill.
+Moderate Rides are less than 20 miles at 10-12 MPH with some moderate short hills and maybe a longer hill.
 Moderate riders should be comfortable riding in some traffic and should know basic group riding etiquette.

-Advanced rides are rides of over 20 miles at 13-15 MPH and will include moderate to steep hills with limited rest stops.
+Advanced Rides are over 20 miles at 13-15 MPH and will include moderate to steep hills with limited rest stops.
 Riders should be aware of their riding ability and limitations before participating in an advanced ride.

 Cue sheets will be made available in advance of the ride and riders are encouraged to drive the route to determine if the route is appropriate for them.
 Riders just getting back to riding or those who haven’t had experience riding in a group venue are encouraged to start with the Casual Ride group.